 Singapore will also host Asia’s 50 Best Bars this year (2019) and next year (2020), as well as the World’s 50 Best Bars in 2021.
 A clear message that the Lion City has established itself as Asia’s premier hub for its premium cocktails and innovative culinary scene.
 Don’t miss out on exploring some of Singapore’s award-winning drinking spots like ATLAS and Manhattan as well as its Michelin-starred restaurants, like Beni and Odette.
 Make sure you add these hotspots to your list of things to do!

-5. More Frequent Flights to Singapore
+5. Frequent Flights

 Over the past year, new direct flights have made it easier to travel to Singapore for an extended vacation.
 In October 2018, United Airlines started its second direct flight from San Francisco to the Lion City.
 And Singapore Airlines – voted the No. 1 airline in the world by Travel + Leisure readers – restarted its nonstop service between Singapore and San Francisco, in addition to service from Newark Liberty International Airport to Changi Airport, making it the world’s longest non-stop commercial flight.
 The airline relaunched these non-stop flights 5 years after they were cut because they had become too expensive.
 And for travelers who don’t enjoy layovers, this provides a direct flight option and easier access to Singapore.